capnproto/capnproto/doc/cxx.md

   Builder for it.
 Note that the newly-allocated struct is initialized to the default value for the struct's _type_ (i.e., all-zero) rather than the default value for the field `bar` (if it has one).
+* `hasBar()`:  Only for pointer fields (e.g. structs, lists, blobs).
+Returns true if the pointer has been initialized (non-null).
+(This method is also available on readers.)
+* `adoptBar(x)`:  Only for pointer fields.
+Adopts the orphaned object x, linking it into the field `bar` without copying.
+See the section on orphans.
+* `disownBar()`:  Disowns the value pointed to by `bar`, setting the pointer to null and returning its previous value as an orphan.
+See the section on orphans.

 {% highlight c++ %}
 // Example Builder methods: